georgejkaye/georgejkaye.github.io/index.md

 title: Home
 ---

 Hello!
-I'm George, a Computer Science graduand, going on to study a PhD at the University of Birmingham in September!
+I'm George, a Computer Science graduate, going on to study a PhD at the University of Birmingham in September!

 ## About me
 I like trains, play the piano, and support Arsenal.